BitcoinDesign/Guide/guide/foundations/backups.md

 If a bad actor discovers the recovery-phrase, they will find an empty wallet as the 12 or 24 phrase is a valid recovery-phrase on its own.
 Alternatively, one can deliberately leave a small amount of Bitcoin in this wallet as a honey-pot, and monitor it for any withdrawals to know if it has been discovered.

 Adding the pass-phrase will generate a different wallet from the recovery-phrase on its own.
 It is therefore best to add it when first creating the wallet, and before storing any bitcoin in its addresses.

+It's worth noting that most hardware wallets support pass-phrases, but most software wallet applications do not.

 {% include image.html
    image = "/assets/images/guide/foundations/backups/offline-discoveryprotection.png"